Semiconcave functions in Alexandrov's geometry: Simple functions

 \section{Simple functions}

 This is a short technical section.
-Here we introduce \emph{simple functions}, a subclass of semiconcave functions which on one hand includes all functions we need and in addition is liftable; i.e. for any such function one can construct a nearby function on a nearby space with ``similar'' properties.
+Here we introduce \emph{simple functions}, a subclass of semiconcave functions which on one hand includes all functions we need and in addition is liftable; that is, for any such function one can construct a nearby function on a nearby space with ``similar'' properties.

-Our definition of simple function is a modification of two different definitions of so called ``admissible functions'' given in \cite[3.2]{perelman:morse} and \cite[5.1]{kapovitch:stability}.
+Our definition of simple function is a modification of two different definitions of so called ``admissible functions'' given by Perelman in \cite[3.2]{perelman:morse}, see also \cite[5.1]{kapovitch:stability}.

 \begin{thm}{\bf Definition} Let $A\in \Alex$, a function $f\:A\to \RR$ is called \emph{simple} if there is a finite set of points $\{q_i\}_{i=1}^N$ and a semiconcave function $\Theta\:\RR^N\to\RR$ which is non-decreasing in each argument such that